SNAP Benefits in Ohio: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Ohio, you typically need to recertify your SNAP benefits every 12 months.
-Your local Job and Family Services (JFS) office will mail you a recertification packet before your deadline.
-This packet contains the form you need to complete.
+In Ohio, you generally need to recertify your SNAP benefits every 12 months.
+Your local Job and Family Services (JFS) office will mail you a recertification packet before your deadline approaches.

 Special SNAP Services in Ohio